Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 - A call with an explicit receiver: `a.foo()`;
 - An infix function call: `a foo b`;
 - An overloaded operator call: `a + b`;
-- A call without an explicit receiver: `foo()`;
+- A call without an explicit receiver: `foo()`.

-For each of these cases, a compiler should first pick a number of _overload candidates_ which is a set of callables that may be the intended callees and then _choose the most specific function_ to call based on the types of the function and the call operands.
-Please note that the overload candidates are picked **before** the most specific function is chosen.
+For each of these cases, a compiler should first pick a number of _overload candidates_, which form a set of possibly intended callables (_overload candidate set_), and then _choose the most specific function_ to call based on the types of the function and the call arguments.

+> Important: the overload candidates are picked **before** the most specific function is chosen.

-### Callables and invoke convention
+### Callables and `invoke` convention

-A *callable* $X$ for the purpose of this document is one of the following:
+A *callable* $X$ for the purpose of this section is one of the following:

-- A function named $X$ at declaration site;
+- A function named $X$ at its declaration site;
-- A property named $X$ at declaration site with an operator function called `invoke` that is available as member or extension in the current scope.
+- A property named $X$ at its declaration site with an operator function called `invoke` available as member or extension in the current scope.

-In the latter case a call $X$`(`$Y_0$`,`$Y_1$`,...,`$Y_N$`)` is an overloadable operator which is expanded to $X$`.invoke(`$Y_0$`,`$Y_1$`,...,`$Y_N$`)`.
+In the latter case a call $X(Y_0,Y_1,\ldots,Y_N)$ is an overloadable operator which is expanded to $X\text{.invoke}(Y_0,Y_1,\ldots,Y_N)$.
 The call may contain type parameters, named parameters, variable argument parameter expansion and trailing lambda parameters, all of which are forwarded as-is to the corresponding `invoke` function.

-A *member callable* is either a member function or a member property with member operator `invoke`.
+A *member callable* is either a member function or a member property with a member operator `invoke`.
 An *extension callable* is either an extension function, a member property with an extension operator `invoke` or an extension property with an extension operator `invoke`.

-When calculating overload resolution sets, member callables produce the following separate sets (ordered by priority, bigger priority first):
+When calculating overload candidate sets, member callables produce the following separate sets (ordered by higher priority first):

 - Member functions;
 - Member properties.

-Extension callables produce the following separate sets (ordered by priority, bigger priority first):
+Extension callables produce the following separate sets (ordered by higher priority first):

 - Extension functions;
 - Member properties with extension invoke;
 - Extension properties with member invoke;
 - Extension properties with extension invoke.

+Let us define this partition as c-level partition (callable-level partition).
-This division is more granular than all other means of dividing resolution candidates into sets, meaning that it is performed the last.
+As this partition is the most fine-grained of all other steps of partitioning resolution candidates into sets, it is always performed last, after all other applicable steps.

 ### Overload resolution for a fully-qualified call

-If the callable name is fully-qualified (that is, contains full package path), then the overloading candidate set simply contains all the callables with the same name in the same package.
-As a package name may never clash with any other declared entity, after performing division of callables, these are the only sets available.
+If a callable name is fully-qualified (that is, it contains a full package path), then the overloading candidate set $S$ simply contains all the callables with the specified name in the specified package.
+As a package name can never clash with any other declared entity, after performing c-level partition on $S$, the resulting sets are the only ones available for further processing.

+TODO(Clear up this mess)

 Example:
 ```kotlin